PIVX-Project/PIVX-Android/doc/protocol.md

   **protocol_verion**

     Optional.
-The value passed is ignored.
+The rate passed is ignored.

 **Response**